-- An expanded trust anchor (including originally marked resources from IANA), containing 'all resources'.
+- An expanded trust anchor (including originally marked resources from PTI), containing 'all resources'.

 - A new, online-intermediate CA (signed by the new single APNIC trust anchor), also containing 'all resources'.

-- Five online CAs, each signed by the intermediate CA, with one for resources we hold directly from IANA and others for resources held through each other RIR, with each containing the resources for which we consider itself authoritative by way of delegation from that source.
+- Five online CAs, each signed by the intermediate CA, with one for resources APNIC holds directly from IANA and others for resources held through each other RIR, with each containing the resources for which APNIC considers itself authoritative by way of delegation from that source.

 - Member CAs, each signed by one of the five online CAs.

-- Expand the existing trust anchor for resources from IANA, issue the new intermediate CA, and re-sign one of the existing online CAs under that intermediate CA.
+- Expanding the existing trust anchor for resources from PTI, issuing the new intermediate CA, and re-signing one of the existing online CAs under that intermediate CA.

-- Re-sign the other online CAs under the new intermediate CA.
+- Re-signing the other online CAs under the new intermediate CA.

-- Reduce the other trust anchors’ resources to AS0, to indicate that they are no longer in use.
+- Reducing the other trust anchors' resources to AS0, to indicate that they are no longer in use.

-- Remove the other trust anchors and their repositories.
+- Removal of the other trust anchors and their repositories.